batuzaya/recommender_api/ReadMe.md

 When deploying to production, ensure the following environment variables are set:

-* `FLASK_ENV` - Must be set to "production".
+* `ENV` - Must be set to "production".
 Used to switch to the production configuration.
 * `SECRET_KEY` - Must be a random hash.
 Used by to generate secure session hashes.
 * `PORT` - The port to run the application on.
 Defaults to 5000.